A Restricted Latent Class Model with Polytomous Attributes and Respondent-Level Covariates: Discussion

 \section{Discussion}

-The model described in this paper represents an extension of the RLCM framework to include respondent-specific covariates in a cross-sectional model, while allowing for correlation between the attributes of the multi-leveled latent state of respondents using a multivariate probit model.
-Here it is illustrated for use with the Hamilton Rating Scale for Depression as an alternative to latent trait methods such as item response theory or factor analysis.
+The model described in this paper represents an extension of the RLCM framework to include respondent-specific covariates in a cross-sectional model, while allowing for correlation between the attributes of the multi-leveled latent state of respondents using a multivariate probit specification.
+Here our model is illustrated for use with the Hamilton Rating Scale for Depression as an alternative to latent trait methods such as item response theory or factor analysis.
 Factor analysis and item response theory tend to utilize a linear response function with continuous latent traits, and are helpful when scores on each dimension are desired.
 The RLCM can more easily utilize interactions and study more complex response structures, and differs by resulting in a classification rather than a score.
 This can be helpful when there is a need to bin respondents according to some diagnosis.
 This exploratory model has a similar limitation to exploratory factor analysis, namely that care must be taken when making labels for interpretation of attributes.
 This can be even more challenging in this model that includes different levels of interactions rather than merely a factor loading matrix of main effects.
+However, all diagnostic models for polytomous data require careful consideration when labelling attributes.
+These models provide greater insight about the process whereby the attributes relate to observed responses.
+With that additional specificity comes the potential challenge for intereptation, and that motivates those who utilize these models to design instruments with clearly defined attributes.

 Furthermore, when performing model selection, practitioners may want to allow their choice of model to depend not only on the procedure we outline above (running models of increasing complexity with posterior predictive checks), but also on previous results from applying similar models as well as past experience regarding the specific area of application.
+We note that in real world data, it is impossible to know for a particular number of latent attributes and levels whether or not there are latent classes which contain no respondents.
+However, reasonable indices for model selection would not select a model that has empty classes, since that would add to model complexity but not improve model fit.

 Because many medical applications seek to classify subjects according to groups for which different interventions may be appropriate, RLCMs are a natural choice for achieving this aim.
 Here we illustrate the approach in a cross-sectional study, though in practice, subjects can be expected to move between latent classes which suggests that longitudinal extensions of this model could be valuable.
 In applications, practitioners should consider whether their interest is in classifying or scoring when choosing a modelling approach.
 If classification is the objective, RLCMs and the software to fit them are becoming more accessible and should be considered as alternatives to latent trait models.